Important Topics for CEED 2026: Part A & B Topics & Preparation Tips

 Important Note:

 • IISc and each of the IITs will have their own entrance exams for admissions into their respective MDes programmes.
-Each of these colleges has their own application forms, deadlines, and exam dates.
+Each of these colleges has its own application forms, deadlines, and exam dates.
 It is important that you are aware of these application deadlines, which may close even before the CEED results are out.
 This has happened in the past with one of the colleges.

-• Applying for CEED does not by default mean you have applied for the secondary round of tests by these individual colleges.
+• Applying for CEED does not, by default, mean you have applied for the secondary round of tests by these individual colleges.

 Read More: